 Throughout history, the Middle East has been locked in engagements with the West through crusades, wars, colonialism and terrorism.
 In contrast, their history of engagements with the East has been more positive through trade, pilgrimage and inter-marriage.
-This series of lectures gave an overview of the circumstances and impact of the encounters between the Middle East and the rest of the world in terms of politics, economics and cultural norms.
+This series of lectures give an overview of the circumstances and impact of the encounters between the Middle East and the rest of the world in terms of politics, economics and cultural norms.

 Series Introduction: Developments in the Middle East: Why Singapore should Care by Bilahari Kausikan [Wednesday, 21 August 2019]

 Lecture #01: The Syrian Refugee Crisis: A Singapore, Ground-Up Perspective by Gilbert Goh [Wednesday, 28 August 2019]

 The Syrian refugee crisis is an ongoing Middle East humanitarian crisis which has reached its ninth year with no sign of any slow-down.
 More than six million refugees have moved abroad in a flight for safety — three million in Turkey, one million and a half in Jordan, and another million and a half in Lebanon.
 The massive humanitarian crisis presents logistical challenges, especially in small countries like Lebanon which has 20 per cent of its population living as refugees on top of the existing 700,00 Palestinian refugees.
 More than 60 per cent of the Syrian refugees living abroad are children age below 15 years old and less than half of them receive any formal education.